Skip to content

 > tcp

-get wifi.password does not show the real password.
-It returns ***.
+get wifi.password and get bridge.password do not show the real password.
+They return ***.

-Flash a repeater at each location with _bridge_tcp firmware and configure all of them to use the same TCP server and port:
+Flash the intended bridge repeater at each location with _bridge_tcp firmware and configure those repeaters to use the same TCP server and port:

 text